Crystal Palace F.C.: Supporters

 Because Crystal Palace are a London club, they compete against a number of other local clubs for the attention of supporters, but it does have a recognisably large catchment area of 900,000.
-When the new owners took control in 2010, they sought the fans' input into future decisions.
-They consulted on a new badge design, and when their chosen designs were rejected, the club instead opted for a design based on a fans' idea from an internet forum.
+In 2010, the new consortium headed by Steve Parish, sought the fans' input into future decisions.
+A few years later, the consortium consulted on a new badge design, and when their chosen designs were rejected, the club instead opted for a design based on a fans' idea from an internet forum.
 The club have strengthened their ties with the local community, and through the Crystal Palace F.C.
 Foundation, they work with the local London Boroughs of Croydon, Bromley and Sutton to provide sports and educational programmes which they also hope will continue to develop their supporter and geographical base.
 The Foundation's work was recognised by the Football League in August 2009 with their Silver Standard Community Scheme Award.

 The club also enjoys a sizeable celebrity support.
 Kevin Day and Jo Brand host an annual comedy night for Comic Relief and the Palace Academy, and fellow comedians Eddie Izzard and Mark Steel are also staunch Palace fans.
 The actor Neil Morrissey developed Palace Ale, a beer on sale in the ground, while fellow actor Bill Nighy is patron of the Crystal Palace Children's Charity (CPSCC).
+Actors Timothy Spall and his son Rafe Spall are avid supporters of the club.
 Radio DJ David Jensen is chairman of the Crystal Palace Vice Presidents Club, and acted as spokesman for the CPFC 2010 consortium during their takeover bid for the club.
 Actor, writer and producer John Salthouse was on the books of Palace as a player from 1968 to 1970 under the name of John Lewis, and was also a mascot for the club as a child.
 He incorporated the club into his role as Tony in Abigail's Party.
 The television presenter Susanna Reid revealed her love of Palace while taking part in Strictly Come Dancing, and visited Selhurst Park for inspiration.
+Bill Wyman, bass player of the Rolling Stones, is a lifelong fan.
+British Olympic gold medallist Alex Yee is also a supporter of the club.